View Categories

 • Redirect without warning – The end user who violated the rule will be redirected to another web page of your choosing.

-• None – The end user will not be made aware that they are in violation of your alert rule
+• None – The end user will not be made aware that they violate your alert rule

 When you are finished, click Continue, and the next page of the modal will be shown.